 Are Meta Tags Necessary for SEO?

-Meta tags are necessary and still very important for your SEO strategy.
-They live within the head section (AKA the header tag) of your web pages.
-You can easily add them via HTML, WordPress plugin, or page editor fields.
-Once inserted, they’ll go to work and become visible to the search engine crawlers.
+Metadata lives within the head section (AKA the header tag) on all your web pages and posts.
+You can easily add your meta tag in HTML using a WordPress plugin or CMS page editor fields.
+Once inserted into your HTML, they’ll go to work and become visible to the search engine crawlers.

-Use meta tags to let Google know who you are and the purpose of your content.
-Content such as a blog post, product, service, webinar, media file or presentation.
+Remember, use your meta tags to let Google know who you are and the purpose of your content.
+Content such as a blog post, product, service, webinar, rich media, SlideShare, etc.

-Use our SERP key below to see which meta tags impact SEO and search results.
+Use our SERP key below to see which meta tags impact SEO and Google search results.

 Best Meta Tags for SEO